Buttery almond flour keto shortbread cookies are wonderfully rich and flaky. Another sweet victory to almond flour baking!

 More butter means less sweetener

 As the granddaughter of a Dutch grandma, I can’t help but love baked goods made with butter.
 There’s something incredibly satisfying about rich, buttery baked goods.
-And in terms of health, butter is far superior to margarine and to omega-6-rich vegetable oils.
+And in terms of health, butter is superior to margarine (especially margarine that contains trans fats) and to omega-6-rich vegetable oils.

 Did you know that shortbread cookies got their name because of the high amount of butter they contain?
 The term “short,” in the context of pastries, means “crumbly,” as these cookies should be.
 And this also is why the fat added to pastries is called shortening.

 One of the best things about shortbread cookies is that their buttery flakiness allows you to use far less sweetener than you would normally use.
 It’s not that these almond flour keto shortbread cookies are not sweet.
 They are.
 But their flavor profile focuses more on richness than on sweetness.

 Most almond flour baked goods are calorie dense, and these almond flour shortbread cookies are no exception.
 A wheat flour shortbread cookie usually contains about 100 calories.
 These contain 160 calories per cookie.

 However, these keto shortbread cookies are extremely satiating.
 Try and you’ll see – after one you’re happy, after two you are STUFFED.
 And they should not raise your blood sugar the way wheat flour cookies will.

 Store them in an airtight container at room temperature for up to three days.
 If you’d like to keep them for longer, it’s best to freeze them in freezer bags, separated by wax paper squares.

 Almond Flour Shortbread Cookies